 Companies’ Disclosure Requirements under Accounting Standards

 In addition to satisfying statutory disclosure requirements under the Companies Acts financial statements must also comply with accounting standards in order for those financial statements to give a true and fair view.
-Accounting standards contain guidance as to how certain matters should be dealt with in a company’s financial statements.
+Accounting standards contain guidance on how matters should be dealt with in a company’s financial statements.

-The information required to be disclosed in company financial statements by FRS 8 is as follows:
+The information required to be disclosed in company financial statements is:

-- A description of the relationship between the parties
+- Description of the relationship between the parties

 - The amounts involved